project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Jerry-hatfield-on-why-should-we-care-about-soil-health.md

 ---
-title: Jerry Hatfield on Why Should We Care About Soil Health
+title: Jerry Hatfield On Why Should We Care About Soil Health
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2018-05-30)